Quandri: what it automates, and where agencies outgrow it.

 Ownership.
 Quandri retains the code, the models, and the data pipeline.
 ColabContent transfers all three to the operator at handoff.
 The operator owns the build, can modify it, can run it indefinitely without a vendor relationship.

 Pricing model.
 Quandri charges per seat, per month, in perpetuity.
-ColabContent charges a fixed fee, twice (start and handoff), once.
+ColabContent charges a fixed fee in two installments, one at production-build start and one at handoff.
 Total cost of ownership over five years usually favors the commission for insurance agencies.

 Time to working system.
 Quandri is fast to provision but the operator-specific workflow build sits outside the product timeline.
 ColabContent ships a working prototype on the operator's real data in seven to ten days and a production system in four to seven weeks.